 Oh, it turns out hoverboards – and don't start, before you start, because it is the great dull linguistic debate of 2015: the "how can they be hoverboards if they have wheels" chat – it turns out hoverboards are illegal, technically, to ride on roads and pavements.
 So don't.
 Just don't.

 That's what the police say, anyway, because the police are a load of fucking killjoys.
-Here's the tweet from NPS Specials that all of these "hoverboards are illegal" news stories are hooked on, and I mean just look at it: Someone had to go through the 180-year-old road offenses act to see if they could rework the Segway legislation to piss on swegways, the police so diametrically opposed to the concept of fun that they drafted up a quick FAQ on swegway pavement riding just so they could say it was illegal, swegways now undulating in some gray zone where they are too unsafe to ride on the road and too dangerous for the pavement, so they just have to be used on private land, as if anyone who has a swegway owns or has access to private land:
+Here's the tweet from NPS Specials that all of these "hoverboards are illegal" news stories are hooked on, and I mean just look at it: someone had to go through the 180-year-old road offences act to see if they could rework the Segway legislation to piss on swegways, the police so diametrically opposed to the concept of fun that they drafted up a quick FAQ on swegway pavement riding just so they could say it was illegal, swegways now undulating in some grey zone where they are too unsafe to ride on the road and too dangerous for the pavement, so they just have to be used on private land, as if anyone who has a swegway owns or has access to private land:

 On VICE Sports: How Football Explains Capitalism

 Anyway, let's be real; let's – no, come on, sit down and let's be real now – nobody is ever really going to be in any way arrested or particularly stopped for riding a swegway on the pavement.
 At worst, the police might do that thing where they loop their thumbs through their protective vest and do a patronising "you know that's technically a crime" chat before making you sheepishly dismount and walk around the corner before you ride it again.
 But it's still nice they dug out a law that pre-dates the invention of the car to make sure nobody rides a swegway on the pavement around them, isn't it?
 Good work, police.
 Glad to have you about.